Jean424/TeamProfle_Generator/README.md

 # TeamProfle_Generator

 ## Project Description
-This is a command-line application to make the user get prompted for the required questions and have it succesfully get read file.
+This is a command-line application to make the user get prompted for the required questions and have it succesfully get my team html page.

 ## Table of Contents
 - [Installation](#installation)